 \section{Introduction}

-Decision making under uncertainty often relies on empirical risk minimization (ERM), which assumes that the empirical distribution derived from historical data sufficiently informs the deployment (or future) environment.
-An ERM estimator is obtained by minimizing an expected loss and is optimal for out-of-sample loss estimation in a second-order stochastic dominance sense under certain assumptions (e.g. i.i.d. data and a loss that is smooth; see \cite{lam_impossibility_2021}).
-These assumptions may be hard to verify in practice (e.g. the i.i.d. assumption is virtually impossible to check) or may simply not hold (e.g. even the simple newsvendor problem involves only a Lipschitz loss).
-However, like any approach based on historical data, ERM may provide highly suboptimal decisions when the deployment environment differs from the data collection environment.
+Decision making under uncertainty often relies on empirical risk minimization (ERM), which assumes that the empirical distribution adequately represents the deployment environment.
+ERM minimizes expected loss and, under classical assumptions such as i.i.d.\ data and smooth losses, enjoys strong out-of-sample guarantees in a second-order stochastic dominance sense; see \cite{lam_impossibility_2021}.
+These assumptions, however, are frequently unverifiable or fail in practice—for example, the newsvendor loss is merely Lipschitz—so ERM may perform poorly when training and deployment distributions differ significantly.

-One way to address this shortcoming is to apply distributionally robust optimization (DRO), a technique rooted in the economic theory of Knightian uncertainty.
-The DRO approach introduces a game in which the decision maker (who wishes to minimize an expected loss across decisions parameters) plays a game against a fictitious adversary that maximizes the worst-case expected loss across a plausible set of probability models; see \cite{hansen_robustness_2008}.